spatie/laravel-medialibrary/README.md

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

+## Documentation
+You'll find the documentation on [medialibrary.spatie.be](http://medialibrary.spatie.be).

+Find yourself stuck using the package?
+Found a bug?
+Do you have general questions or suggestions for improving the media library?
+Feel free to [create an issue on GitHub](https://github.com/spatie/laravel-medialibrary/issues), we'll try to address it as soon as possible.

+If you've found a bug regarding security please mail [freek@spatie.be](mailto:freek@spatie.be) instead of using the issue tracker.

 ## Requirements
 To create derived images [GD](http://php.net/manual/en/book.image.php) should be installed on your server.
 For the creation of thumbnails of pdf's you should also install [Imagick](http://php.net/manual/en/imagick.setresolution.php).